-- Status: If the actual test result is similar to the expected result, the status should be marked as “passed”; otherwise, it will be marked as “failed.”
-In case that testers need to investigate more, mark the status as “pending.”
+- Status: If the actual test result is similar to the expected result, the status should be marked as “passed”; otherwise, we will mark it as “failed.”
+In case that testers need to investigate more, keep the status as “pending.”

-In case the test is carried out in different devices such as desktop, mobile, and tablet, make sure that you test and mention all the results in each device.
+In case the test is carried out on different devices such as desktop, mobile, and tablet, make sure that you test and mention all the results in each device.

-A sample for the report for your reference:
+A sample of the report for your reference:

 B- Test cases for ecommerce website

-For your simple measure, a full-site test case for an ecommerce website will include every page shown on the website.
-A typically online customer may start experiencing his online purchasing journey with the homepage, spend his time on several CMS pages, and finish with the check out page.
+For your simple measure, full-site test cases for an ecommerce website will include every page shown on the website.
+A typically online customer may start experiencing his online purchasing journey with the homepage, spend his time on several CMS pages, and finish with the checkout page.
 Therefore, to make sure that you miss a single page, list all pages first as the sections before going to the details.

-Here are the test cases of some main pages that you won’t want to miss out.
+Here are the ecommerce test cases of some main pages that you won’t want to miss.
 There are three most important pages that we list details: homepage, category page, and product page.

 The homepage is usually the start of the customer journey on any ecommerce website.
 So make sure that it bangs on your customers from the very first moment.